 Cost Analysis for Non-Financial Supply Chain Professionals

-In today’s dynamic and volatile market conditions, businesses are facing intense challenges to be cost effective to remain profitable.
-Henceforth, the spotlight would focus on supply chain management and operations to deliver the cost saving contributions to stay profitable.
+Businesses are now facing intense market conditions and challenges, to be cost effective and profitable.
+Henceforth, the spotlight would focus on operations and supply chain to deliver cost effective solutions.

-TCO (total cost of ownership) is the fundamental concept in understanding the cost breakdown and analysis of a business cost structure.
-Therefore, knowledge of a business’s TCO would allow a clear understanding of the effectiveness of a business’s operations.
+TCO (total cost of ownership) is the fundamental concept in understanding the cost breakdown and analysis of a business’s total expenditure, with Big Data and IoT applications to facilitate a clear tracking of the spend analysis.

 This workshop would provide an overview of the TCO concept, and an introduction to performing a cost breakdown analysis to obtain a better understanding of a business’s cost structure as well as the financial impact on profitability.